 New Samizdat: RT brings you a new censorship buster

+Instead, the manner in which the move was either ignored and under-reported proves that those who shout loudest about “free speech” may be its greatest enemies.

 Sadly, RT saw something like this coming.
 And for that reason, we have developed a new site to promote the free exchange of information and views.
-The fact it launches on the same weekend that US social media giants Facebook and Twitter clamped down on dissent is merely a coincidence.
+The fact it launches a few days after US social media giants Facebook and Twitter clamped down on dissent is merely a coincidence.

 New Samizdat is a news aggregator with a difference.
 The website will attempt to bring you the most important and interesting stories across the English-speaking web, which are either undervalued or ignored by legacy outlets.